jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 cacheAction :: FilePath -> (DB -> IO ()) -> Config -> IO (Either StartError Config)
 ```

 If the passed in database cluster folder (the first argument) does not exist, the passed in continuation (second argument) will run.
-The third argument is to configure the temporary database that is to make cluster. `cacheAction` returns a Config that can be used to start a database using the cached database cluster referred to in the first argument.
+The third argument is to configure the temporary database which makes the cluster. `cacheAction` returns a Config that can be used to start a database using the cached database cluster referred to in the first argument.

 Long story short you should hash your migrations and use them for cache path and use a migration action for the second argument.
 If you do this you won't have to run you migrations every time you run your tests.